aaghamohammadi/pysolorie/docs/getting_started.rst

     from pysolorie import IrradiationCalculator

-    # Create an irradiation calculator for Tehran in the summer
+    # Instantiate an IrradiationCalculator object for the city of Tehran
-    irradiation_calculator = IrradiationCalculator(
+    calculator = IrradiationCalculator(
-        "MIDLATITUDE SUMMER", 1200, 35.6892
+        climate_type="MIDLATITUDE SUMMER",
+        observer_altitude=1200,
+        observer_latitude=35.6892
     )

     # Find the optimal orientation for June 21st